 - Do not try to install, remove, charge or service your truck battery unless you are trained and authorized. - Never smoke or use an open flame around batteries. - Your company should provide an area where it is safe to work on batteries.
-Use that area for all battery work. - Use protective equipment such as gloves, eye shields, aprons, etc.
+Use that area for all battery work. - Use protective equipment such as gloves, eye shields, aprons etc.

-BEFORE CHARGING YOUR TRUCK BATTERIES
+BEFORE CHARGING YOUR TRUCK BATTERY

 - See that cells of serviceable batteries are filled to the proper level.
-Never use an open flame to check batteries. - Make sure the truck key switch is turned OFF and all controls are in the off or neutral position. - For a built-in charger, make certain the AC outlet is the same voltage as the battery charger. - For an external charger, make certain the charger is the same voltage and amperage as your battery(s).
+Never use an open flame to check batteries. - Make sure the truck key switch is turned OFF and all controls are in the off or neutral position. - For a built-in charger, make certain the charger is the same voltage and amperage as your battery.

 Read the battery charger instructions.